gitops-examples/openshift-gitops-agent/cert-manager/cert-manager.md

 ## Register Agent

-To use the Agent on the remote cluster, `managed-clusted` here and in the blog, we need to mint a certificate for the Agent to use and formulate a cluster secret.
+To use the Agent on the remote cluster, named `managed-clusted` here and in the blog, we need to mint a certificate for the Agent to use and formulate a cluster secret.

 ### Mint Agent Certificate for Principal